mkulaczkowski/clusterone-tutorials/tensorboard/README.md

 - The Clusterone Python library.
 Install it with `pip install clusterone`
 - To run the code on Clusterone, you need a Clusterone account.
 [Sign up](https://clusterone.com/) for free here.

+For part 2 of the tutorial, you also need the following Python packages:
+- [OpenCV](https://opencv.org/).
+Install it with `pip install opencv-python`
+- [Numpy](http://www.numpy.org/).
+Get it using `pip install numpy`

 ### Setting Up

 All you need to do is to clone this repository onto your local machine: